 Where students become success stories.

-To help each of our students achieve success, we offer an individualized curriculum and one-on-one attention in the classroom.
-Upon arrival, our academic director develops a specialized curriculum and schedule with each student to fit her particular interests and academic needs depending on her personal academic history.
-All core courses are teacher-led, and to allow one-on-one attention in the classroom, we keep the number of students to a minimum in each class and limit the number of students on campus to 40.
-Class sizes average five or six students.
+To help our students achieve success, we create a custom Chrysalis academic plan for each student.
+Upon arrival, our academic team develops a specialized curriculum and schedule with each student to fit her particular interests and academic needs depending on her personal academic history and learning style.
+All core courses are teacher-led, and class sizes remain small, with an average of five or six students.
 Our goal is to provide an intimate academic and therapeutic setting designed to promote self-confidence, personal accountability and integrity among our students.

 State-certified teachers apply creative and advanced techniques for every core class.
-If a student has a passion, we want her to pursue it at Chrysalis.
-Our teachers find ways to engage a girl’s individual strengths and interests, from creative writing to art to music.
-They also teach skills that prepare her for college and a professional career.
-We have a college prep advisor who looks at realistic plans for students’ futures and helps guide seniors through college applications.
+Our teachers find ways to engage a girl’s individual strengths and interests, from creative writing to science art to music.
+Teachers also teach skills that prepare her for college and a professional career.
+We have academic advisors who looks at realistic plans for students’ futures and helps guide seniors through college applications.
 In fact, because of the confidence and success experienced in and out of our classrooms, the majority of our program graduates go on to pursue higher education.

 Each of our students is paired with an academic advisor in charge of overseeing her academic goals and ensuring she is placed in the right classes.
 Academic advisors reconcile a student’s academic past with her academic future and take all of the individual student’s needs into account.
 We want to ensure that students are placed in the right class for their ability level, and guarantee that they are on track to meet all their graduation requirements.

-Some students come to Chrysalis with a history of academic failure and, to help show a student that she can be successful, we can offer tutoring, one-on-one support, extra time on assignments and testing, reading material out loud, printed notes and many other accommodations, whether the student comes to us with a 504 or IEP in place or not.
+Some students come to Chrysalis with a history of academic challenges.
+To help show a student that she can be successful, we can offer tutoring, one-on-one support, extra time on assignments and testing, reading material out loud, printed notes and many other accommodations, whether the student comes to us with a 504 or IEP in place or not.
 Chrysalis teachers use their small class sizes to offer a myriad of extra support to students who need it.

 We also have students who arrive at Chrysalis with a history of high academic achievement, and our teachers strive to challenge these students to continue learning to their full potential.
 Because of the small class sizes and variety of classes offered, teachers can ensure that high-achieving students are provided with stimulating learning experiences tailored to meet their needs and interests.